sishtiaq/RSE16/writeup.md

 # Intro

 I had been thinking explicitly of happiness for a few months.
-I had attended a 10-week course on Raising Teens (brilliant course, TODO cambs.gov.uk link, if you have a chance locally to attend something like this, do) recently.
+I had attended a 10-week course on Raising Teens (brilliant course, http://www.cambridgeshire.gov.uk/info/20075/parenting_and_family_support/405/parenting_courses, if you have a chance locally to attend something like this, do) recently.
 Lots of things that you think of as American buzzwords, well they can be treated as American buzzwords, or you can reflect on them more seriously, with good intension.
 Ideas like